-Cryptocurrency adoption levels are increasing across the world at a remarkable rate.
-Today, more companies accept crypto than ever.
-It means you can use cryptocurrency to pay for products and services in physical stores and online—something that was unheard of just a few years ago.
+Cryptocurrency adoption levels are increasing across the world at a remarkable rate, and more companies accept it than ever.

-Once you’re up and running, you’ll be able to use crypto credit cards and even send crypto to your friends and family via SMS.
-It costs a fraction of the cost of sending money via a bank, especially if you’re making an international transfer.
+Once you’re up and running, you’ll be able to use crypto credit cards to even crypto-coins over to your friends and family via SMS.

-There are many kinds of cryptocurrency, but all of them has these things in common.
-Every cryptocurrency must be aimed at these things below:
+There are many kinds of cryptocurrency in the market, but all of them has these few things in common.

 A cryptocurrency is the same in every country, and this is to say that, they can be used freely between countries and across borders.

 This is where we get the crypto part of the cryptocurrency definition.
 Crypto is Latin for hidden.